-Students at Capital City PCS are provided with the technology to be successful in their educational endeavors.
-Student equipment and resource access are based upon the student needs as determined by teachers, administrators, and school technology specialists.
+Students at Capital City Public Charter School are provided with the technology to be successful in their educational endeavors.
+Student equipment and resource access are based upon student needs as determined by teachers, administrators, and school technology specialists.

-- 7.1 Hardware.
-All Capital City PCS students can expect to use a range of technology equipment during the school year.
-Capital City PCS is responsible for general maintenance and technology support on all school-owned equipment, but students are expected to follow standards of care when using equipment.
+7.1 Hardware.
+All Capital City students can expect to use a range of technology equipment during the school year.
+Capital City is responsible for general maintenance and technology support on all school-owned equipment, but students are expected to follow standards of care when using equipment.
 Students are expected to notify a teacher or staff member when they discover damage to equipment.
 School equipment should only be used for educational purposes.
-Students and their families may be held financially responsible for intentional damage to equipment, or damage that results from neglect, or loss of equipment. - 7.2 Student Personal Devices.
-Cell phone use by students is not permitted at Capital City PCS.
-Use of Capital City PCS Wireless network with student cell phones is prohibited.
-Student-owned computers/tablets used for academic accommodations (ie, per IEPs or 504 Plans) or with permission of school administration are permitted to access Capital City PCS wireless network.
-Any student needing help accessing the wireless network should visit the HelpDesk in room 307.
-The HelpDesk cannot offer support for student-owned devices. - 7.3 Internet and Network.
+Students and their families may be held financially responsible for intentional damage to equipment, or damage that results from neglect, or loss of equipment.
+Please see Technology Policies.

+7.2 Student Personal Devices.
+Cell phone use by students is not permitted at Capital City.
+Use of Capital City wireless network with student cell phones is prohibited.
+Capital City does not allow the use of student-owned computers/tablets on our network.
+Any student needing help accessing the wireless network should visit the Help Desk in room 307.
+The Help Desk cannot offer support for student-owned devices.

+7.3 Internet and Network.
 All classrooms have internet access, and students in grades 3 through 12 are assigned an individual network login account.
-Students are granted access to the internet after parents have agreed to the school's Student Technology Acceptable Use Policy during student enrollment.
-Students are responsible for good behavior everywhere in Capital City PCS, and this extends to conduct on the school's computer network.
-Students are expected not to use excessive amounts of computer resources, including but not limited to internet bandwidth and printing supplies. - 7.4.
+Students are granted access to the internet after parents/guardians have agreed to the school's Student Technology Acceptable Use Policy during student enrollment.
+Students are responsible for good behavior everywhere in Capital City, and this extends to conduct on the school's computer network.
+Students are expected not to use excessive amounts of computer resources, including but not limited to internet bandwidth and printing supplies.

+7.4.
 Email.
-Capital City PCS supplies all students in grades 3-12 a Google Apps for Education account.
+Capital City provides all students in grades 3-12 a Google Apps for Education account.
 These accounts are used as the primary email address for student-teacher communication, as well as school-related projects hosted on Google Apps and additional related services.
 Students will be able to access their Google Apps account outside of school.
-Additional services may be added to student accounts as seen fit by school administration.
+Additional services may be added to student accounts as school administration sees fit.

-This account will be considered the student's official school email address until such time as the student is no longer enrolled in Capital City Public Charter School.
-The account will remain active for 6 months after graduation from Capital City PCS, except in cases where students violate the rules of this document.
-The account is deleted immediately after transfer or expulsion from Capital City PCS.
+This student-assigned Google Apps account will be the student's official school email address until such time as the student is no longer enrolled in Capital City Public Charter School.
+The account will remain active for six(6) months after graduation from Capital City, except in cases where students violate the rules of this document.
+The account is deleted immediately after transfer or expulsion from Capital City.

 7.5.
 Privacy.
 We take both the privacy and security of our student's electronic content seriously, and we are committed to ensuring a reasonable expectation of privacy is balanced with the maintenance of a safe school network.
-Capital City PCS cannot and does not guarantee the security of electronic files located on the Google Apps for Education system.
+Capital City cannot and does not guarantee the security of electronic files located on the Google Apps for Education system.